MyOnlineStore/enzyme-selectors/README.md

 # Enzyme Selectors

-Other testing libraries like [react-testing-library](https://github.com/testing-library/react-testing-library) have popularized testing react-components by locating them by specific html-attributes that enforce best pactices for accessability.
-This little module brings the convenience of those selectors to enzyme ✨.
+Other testing libraries like [react-testing-library](https://github.com/testing-library/react-testing-library) have popularized testing react-components by locating them by specific html-attributes that enforce best pactices for accessibility.
+This module brings the convenience of those selectors to enzyme ✨.

 ## Setup